Memory-induced complex contagion in epidemic spreading: Introduction

 \section{Introduction}

-Epidemic modeling has proven to be a powerful tool for the study of contagion phenomena in biological, social, and technological systems~\cite{Anderson:1991qr,Pastor-Satorras:2001fl,Bond:2012xy}.
+Epidemic modeling has proven to be a powerful tool for the study of contagion phenomena in biological, social, and technological systems, e.g., diseases, opinions, rumors and innovation~\cite{Anderson:1991qr,Pastor-Satorras:2001fl,Bond:2012xy}.
 Variations of the benchmark susceptible-infected-susceptible (SIS) and susceptible-infected-recovered (SIR) models have provided valuable insights into the nature of spreading mechanisms, the dynamics of outbreaks, and the viability of containment protocols~\cite{Colizza:2007aa,Vespignani:2012,Pastor-Satorras:2015qf}.
 The inclusion of real-life contact and mobility patterns has yielded astonishingly accurate results, prompting the use of epidemic models as real-time predictive tools~\cite{Colizza:2006pp,Balcan22122009,Tizzoni:2012}.

 The canonical modeling scheme for contact-based contagion~\cite{Anderson:1991qr,Pastor-Satorras:2015qf} assumes Markov processes and isolated transmissions.
 Markov processes are memoryless, which translates into exponentially distributed interevent times and enhances the mathematical tractability.
 The inappropriateness of this approximation, however, is widely supported by empirical evidence, such as the peaked distributions of infection periods of numerous diseases~\cite{Streftaris:2012,Chowell:2014aa} or the bursty human activity patterns in social networks, well described by heavy-tailed distributions~\cite{Oliveira:2005fk,Gonzalez:2008fk}.
 On the other hand, assuming isolated transmissions leads to infection channels that are not influenced by their local environment.
 Consequently, the infection likelihood can be written as the sum of statistically independent exposures.
 Nevertheless, there is evidence supporting the existence of more complex, nondyadic mechanisms, e.g., in fungal and bacterial pathogen colonization~\cite{Ben-Jacob:1994,Donabedian:2003}, and social contagion~\cite{Castellano:2008,Centola:2010,Hodas:2014}.